expo/expo/docs/pages/versions/unversioned/sdk/in-app-purchases.md

 ### `InAppPurchases.finishTransactionAsync(purchase: Purchase, consumeItem: boolean)`

 Marks a transaction as completed.
-This must be called on successful purchases only after you have successfully processed the transaction and unlocked the functionality purchased by the user.
+This must be called on successful purchases only after you have verified the transaction and unlocked the functionality purchased by the user.

 On Android, this will either "acknowledge" or "consume" the purchase depending on the value of `consumeItem`.
 Acknowledging indicates that this is a one time purchase (e.g. premium upgrade), whereas consuming a purchase allows it to be bought more than once.
 You cannot buy an item again until it's consumed.
 Both consuming and acknowledging let Google know that you are done processing the transaction.
 If you do not acknowledge or consume a purchase within three days, the user automatically receives a refund, and Google Play revokes the purchase.

 On iOS, this will mark the transaction as finished and prevent it from reappearing in the purchase listener callback.
 It will also let the user know their purchase was successful.

+`consumeItem` is ignored on iOS because you must specify whether an item is a consumable or non-consumable in it's product entry in App Store Connect, whereas on Android you indicate an item is consumable at runtime.

+> Make sure that you verify each purchase to prevent faulty transactions and protect against fraud *before* you call `finishTransactionAsync`.
+On iOS, you can validate the purchase's `transactionReceipt` with the App Store as described [here](https://developer.apple.com/library/archive/releasenotes/General/ValidateAppStoreReceipt/Chapters/ValidateRemotely.html).
+On Android, you can verify your purchase using the Google Play Developer API as described [here](https://developer.android.com/google/play/billing/billing_best_practices#validating-purchase).

 #### Arguments